-Under Accounting Standards Codification (ASC) 805 (formerly SFAS No. 141 and 141R), an acquirer must recognize any assets acquired and liabilities assumed, and any noncontrolling interest in the acquiree at the acquisition date, measured at fair value as of that date.
-Assets most commonly meeting the identification criteria include tangible assets, such as real and personal property, and intangible assets, such as trademarks, technology and customer relationships.
+Under Accounting Standards Codification 805, an acquirer must recognize any assets acquired and liabilities assumed, and any noncontrolling interest in the acquiree at the acquisition date, measured at fair value as of that date.
+Assets most commonly meeting the identification criteria include tangible assets, such as real and personal property, and intangible assets, such as trademarks, technology, and customer relationships.
 Intangible assets with finite lives are amortized over their useful lives, while indefinite-lived intangibles (like goodwill) are not amortized but, rather, tested for impairment.

 Under Internal Revenue Code (IRC) Section 1060, the purchase price must be allocated to the assets under the residual method per IRC Section 338(b)(5).
 The purchase price is allocated, in order, to each of the following classes (listed below with examples of the types of assets included in the class), based on the value of the assets: